SethFalco/red-panda-emotes/CONTRIBUTING.md

 2. Navigate to: `Preferences > Authentication > GitLab.com`
 3. Click `Connect to GitLab`.
 4. Authenticate to your GitLab account.
+5. `Generate SSH key and add to GitLab`

 ### Contributing
 #### Forking the Project